zhoudaqing/dogx-wallet/README.md

 [![Build Status](https://img.shields.io/travis/bitpay/tdc-wallet-service.svg?branch=master&style=flat-square)](https://travis-ci.org/bitpay/tdc-wallet-service)
 [![Coverage Status](https://coveralls.io/repos/bitpay/tdc-wallet-service/badge.svg?branch=master)](https://coveralls.io/r/bitpay/tdc-wallet-service?branch=master)

-A Multisig HD Bitcore Wallet Service.
+A Multisig HD tdc Wallet Service.

 # Description

-Bitcore Wallet Service facilitates multisig HD wallets creation and operation through a (hopefully) simple and intuitive REST API.
+tdc Wallet Service facilitates multisig HD wallets creation and operation through a (hopefully) simple and intuitive REST API.

 DWS can usually be installed within minutes and accommodates all the needed infrastructure for peers in a multisig wallet to communicate and operate – with minimum server trust.

-See [Bitcore-wallet-client](https://github.com/digibyte/tdc-wallet-client) for the *official* client library that communicates to DWS and verifies its response.
-Also check [Bitcore-wallet](https://github.com/digibyte/tdc-wallet) for a simple CLI wallet implementation that relies on DWS.
+See [tdc-wallet-client](https://github.com/digibyte/tdc-wallet-client) for the *official* client library that communicates to DWS and verifies its response.
+Also check [tdc-wallet](https://github.com/digibyte/tdc-wallet) for a simple CLI wallet implementation that relies on DWS.

 DWS is been used in production enviroments for [Copay Wallet](https://copay.io), [Bitpay App wallet](https://bitpay.com/wallet) and others.